lake-wg/psk/draft-ietf-lake-edhoc-psk.md

   * kid_length defaults to 2 bytes.

-A peer that has successfully completed an EDHOC session, regardless of the authentication method used or whether the session was a PSK resumption, MAY generate a resumption key for the next resumption within the current "session series", provided that both peers have indicated support for PSK resumption.
-Whether resumption keys are generated is determined by the application profile.
-See {{I-D.ietf-lake-app-profiles}} for how application profiles can specify resumption behavior.
+A peer that has successfully completed an EDHOC session, regardless of the authentication method used or whether the session was a PSK resumption, MAY generate a resumption key.
+Whether resumption keys are generated is determined by the application profile, see {{Section 3.9 of RFC9528}}.
+Support for resumption MAY be indicated using means defined in {{I-D.ietf-lake-app-profiles}.

 To ensure both peers share the same resumption key, when a resumption session is run using rPSK_i as the resumption key: